filwaitman/pysmartcache/doc.md

 ```

 ### Keys inclusion/exclusion
 Now let's suppose you have a heavy function that receives a parameter such `verbose=True`.
-Well, (hopefully) this parameter will not change the result of function execution itself, so `cache` should ignore it.
+Well, (hopefully) this parameter will not change the result of function execution itself, so `@cache()` should ignore it.
 For this to work you can use `include` or `exclude` parameters.
 Using include:
 ```python